 It has long been known that the physical properties of galaxies exhibit strong correlations with the environment they live in.
-Galaxies in over-dense regions have typically more evolved (elliptical) morphologies, lower gas masses, redder colours, and lower star formation rates than galaxies of similar mass living in regions of the Universe with mean density (e.g. Oemler 1974; Dressler 1980; Giovanelli & Haynes 1983).
-In more recent years, studies on the subject have received much impetus from the completion of large spectroscopic surveys both in the local Universe and at higher redshift (Kauffmann et al. 2004; Balogh et al. 2004; Cooper et al. 2012; Fossati et al. 2017; Cucciati et al. 2017, just to name a few).
+Galaxies in overdense regions have typically more evolved (elliptical) morphologies, lower gas masses, redder colours, and lower star formation rates (SFRs) than galaxies of similar mass living in regions of the Universe with mean density (e.g. Oemler 1974; Dressler 1980; Giovanelli & Haynes 1983).
+In more recent years, studies on the subject have received much impetus from the completion of large spectroscopic surveys both in the local Universe and at higher redshift (Balogh et al. 2004; Kauffmann et al. 2004; Cooper et al. 2012; Cucciati et al. 2017; Fossati et al. 2017, just to name a few).

-At z=0, a detailed characterization of the role of environment on the physical properties of galaxies has been obtained using group/cluster catalogues based on data from the Sloan Digital Sky Survey (SDSS).
-These studies have shown that the fraction of red/passive galaxies increases with increasing galaxy stellar mass, parent halo mass, and local density, and that the colour/star formation activity distribution is bimodal across all range of halo masses/environments probed (e.g. Weinmann et al. 2006a; Baldry et al. 2006; Kimm et al. 2009; Peng et al. 2010; De Lucia et al. 2012; Wetzel et al. 2012; Hirschmann et al. 2014).
+At z = 0, a detailed characterization of the role of environment on the physical properties of galaxies has been obtained using group/cluster catalogues based on data from the Sloan Digital Sky Survey (SDSS).
+These studies have shown that the fraction of red/passive galaxies increases with increasing galaxy stellar mass, parent halo mass, and local density, and that the colour/star formation activity distribution is bimodal across all range of halo masses/environments probed (e.g. Baldry et al. 2006; Weinmann et al. 2006a; Kimm et al. 2009; Peng et al. 2010; De Lucia et al. 2012; Wetzel, Tinker & Conroy 2012; Hirschmann et al. 2014).
 These observations are often interpreted in a 'satellite versus centrals framework': galaxies located at the centre of the dominant halo are defined as 'central' galaxies, while the others are classified as 'satellites'.
-While this scheme is intuitive and straightforward from the theoretical point of view, its application to observational data is generally more difficult and typically requires mock simulated catalogues for calibration1.
-Adopting this interpretative scheme, observational measurements in the local Universe have been used to constrain the efficiency and timescales of physical processes affecting the star formation activity of satellite galaxies.
-De Lucia et al. (2012) combined galaxy merger trees extracted from semi-analytic models with measurements of the red/passive fractions of satellites in groups/clusters, and estimated quenching time-scales varying between 5 and 7 Gyr.
-Wetzel et al. (2013) constrained satellite star formation histories combining infall histories extracted from high-resolution N-body simulations with measurements of the specific star formation rate (i.e. the ratio between the star formation rate and the galaxy stellar mass, SFR/M{star}) distribution.
-They put forward a so called 'delayed-then-rapid quenching' scenario for satellite galaxies: the specific SFRs are unaffected for 2-4 Gyr after infall, and then decay on a very short time-scale (efolding time < 0.8 Gyr).
-Hirschmann et al. (2014) revisited the analysis by De Lucia et al. (2012) extending it to the dependence of the quiescent fraction on local galaxy density, and demonstrated that the inferred long quenching timescales were difficult to achieve in the framework of the back then state-of-the-art semi-analytic models.
-The studies just mentioned all focused on galaxies with stellar mass larger than $\sim 10^{9.5} \,\mathrm{M{\odot}}$.
-At lower galaxy stellar masses (< $10^8 \,\mathrm{M{\odot}}$) the quenching efficiency appears to increase dramatically, possibly as a consequence of the increasing importance of ram-pressure stripping (Fillingham et al. 2015, 2016).
+While this scheme is intuitive and straightforward from the theoretical point of view, its application to observational data is generally more difficult and typically requires mock simulated catalogues for calibration.1 Adopting this interpretative scheme, observational measurements in the local Universe have been used to constrain the efficiency and time-scales of physical processes affecting the star formation activity of satellite galaxies.
+De Lucia et al. (2012) combined galaxy merger trees extracted from semianalytic models with measurements of the red/passive fractions of satellites in groups/clusters, and estimated quenching time-scales varying between 5 and 7 Gyr.
+Wetzel et al. (2013) constrained satellite star formation histories combining infall histories extracted from high-resolution N-body simulations with measurements of the specific SFR (i.e. the ratio between the SFR and the galaxy stellar mass, SFR/M{star}) distribution.
+They put forward a so called 'delayed-then-rapid quenching' scenario for satellite galaxies: the specific SFRs are unaffected for 2-4 Gyr after infall, and then decay on a very short time-scale (e-folding time <0.8 Gyr).
+Hirschmann et al. (2014) revisited the analysis by De Lucia et al. (2012) extending it to the dependence of the quiescent fraction on local galaxy density, and demonstrated that the inferred long quenching time-scales were difficult to achieve in the framework of the back then state-of-the-art semi-analytic models.
+The studies just mentioned all focused on galaxies with stellar mass larger than $\sim 10^{9.5} \, M{\odot}$.
+At lower galaxy stellar masses ($< 10^8 \, M{\odot}$), the quenching efficiency appears to increase dramatically, possibly as a consequence of the increasing importance of ram-pressure stripping (Fillingham et al. 2015, 2016).

-^{} E-mail: gabriella.delucia@inaf.it
+E-mail: gabriella.delucia@inaf.it

-1 For a discussion about the applicability of the framework, and about its general relevance in studies of galaxy evolution, we refer to De Lucia, Muzzin & Weinmann (2014a)
+1For a discussion about the applicability of the framework, and about its general relevance in studies of galaxy evolution, we refer to De Lucia, Muzzin & Weinmann (2014a)